Count On CW Service Pros for Professional Sewer Pipe Repair & Line Replacement

 Cleaning a Blocked Sewer Pipe

 If the pipe is blocked, equipment such as a hydrojet or sewer snake is used to get rid of the blockage.
 A hydrojet cleans the blocked pipe of grease and grime, while a sewer snake is used when a blockage is caused by tree roots or something hanging up on the inside of the pipe.
 These are fairly quick jobs that can be completed in less than a day and cause no disruption to the home or yard as long as the home has cleanouts in the yard that were installed during construction.
-If not, a C&W Technician can install these for you to clear any stoppages your home may experience in the future.
+If not, a CW Service Pros Technician can install these for you to clear any stoppages your home may experience in the future.
 For more information on drain cleaning, click here.

 Sewer Pipe Repair and Replacement